Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so each parameter is described in the schema.
-The description adds no additional meaning beyond the schema, resulting in a baseline score of 3.
+Schema description coverage is 100%, so each parameter is already described in the input schema.
+The description adds no extra meaning beyond the schema, meeting the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.